For the Fathers Who Grieve

 So often, when miscarriage is spoken of, the focus rests on the mother’s grief.
 Yet fathers carry their own quiet, often unseen ache, which they sometimes set aside.
 But it was their baby too.
 Many dads pour their strength into supporting their beloved, but in doing so, their own sorrow can be overlooked.
 To every father of loss: your grief is real and your disappointment matters.
 You are not forgotten.

 There’s a silent expectation that dads will be ‘the strong one.’
-Strength, however, doesn’t erase sorrow.
+Strength, however, doesn’t erase our grief.
 Many fathers live out this role by keeping busy, picking up the extra load – which is a genuine need, but can also serve as a distraction from grieving themselves.
-It’s possible to hold both – standing steady for another while carrying your own ache inside.
-Some fathers long to talk about their loss, while others grieve privately, finding it more fitting to carry their sadness alone.
-Both ways are valid.
-What matters is that their grief is acknowledged, not dismissed.
-And even in the midst of this quiet ache, many fathers hold onto the hope of seeing their child again.
+Sure, it’s possible to support another while carrying your own ache inside, but just as long as we're careful it doesn't prevent the grieving process necessary to heal ourselves.
+Dad, you are important too.

 To grant those who mourn in Zion,